Before the war started, people were accustomed to advanced and modern central water systems.

 The World Food Program estimates that 12.4 million Syrians are currently food insecure.
 This is an increase of 4.5 million in the last year alone and the highest number ever recorded.

-More pressure on families who are now struggling to afford basics because of:
+More pressure on families who are now struggling to afford basics because of the following: